 - Strong Mission Alignment: Pacific Standard is dedicated to combining social and behavioral science research with ambitious narrative storytelling to report on issues concerning social and environmental justice.
 In order to work with us in any capacity, the mission of your publication should directly concern these core subjects.

 - Limits on Advocacy Organizations: As an independent, non-partisan journalism outlet, we do not collaborate with advocacy organizations on editorial content.
-Partnerships with advocacy organizations are strictly limited to event sponsorships (i.e. staff appearances as panelists and story reprints in exchange for magazine distribution and brand awareness campaigns).
+Partnerships with advocacy organizations are strictly limited to event sponsorships (i.e. staff appearances as panelists and story reprints in exchange for brand awareness campaigns).
 For more information, please see our Media Partnerships guide.

 Pacific Standard's content represents some of the nation's best public interest reporting and news analysis.
 Its stories have been honored with two National Magazine Awards (one for Public Service and one for Feature Photography), regularly shape major state and national policy discussions, and are produced by a team of professional journalists fiercely committed to accurate storytelling and the public good.